Docker-Sacramento/meetups/README.md

 # Helping

-If you have slides or additional notes that you captured, all PR's are welcome to enhance this page and notes page.
+If you have suggestions for how this project could be improved, or want to help contribute to the notes, please do open a PR.
+We'd love all and any contributions. :tada: